krohrbaugh/my-boxen/README.md

 _NOTE:_ The `--srcdir` setting is only necessary if you choose to use a different path than Boxen's `~/src` for repositories.

-_NOTE:_ By default, Boxen required full-disk encryption to be enabled, which is probably a good idea.
+_NOTE:_ By default, Boxen requires full-disk encryption to be enabled, which is probably a good idea.
 To skip this, use the `--no-fde` flag.

 ``` sh
 script/boxen --no-fde